wp-plugins/ose-firewall/readme.txt

 8. Country Blocking Management Panel

 == Changelog ==

+= 4.5.2 =
+* Fixed: fixed ajax action 'addorder' and 'getPaymentAddress' not added into the ajax library for the subscriptipn controller

 = 4.5.1 =
 * Minor Imppovement: improve new email notification function to increase efficiency